lucianoiam/live_rpyc/README.md

 # live_rpyc

-This package allows interfacing with the LOM (Live Object Model) from a separate Python interpreter running outside the Ableton Live process.
+This package allows interfacing with the LOM (Live Object Model － [docs here](https://julienbayle.studio/ableton-live-midi-remote-scripts/)) from a separate Python interpreter running outside the Ableton Live process.

-It consists in a MIDI Remote Script that accepts RPyC connections, bootstrap client code and some helper functions.
+It consists in a MIDI Remote Script that accepts [RPyC](https://github.com/tomerfiliba/rpyc) connections, bootstrap client code and some helper functions.

 Runs on both Mac and Windows versions of Live 10.